uwc2-cpp/510Assignment2-template/README.md

 Write CppUnitLite tests to verify correct behavior of both functions.

 ## Problem 2: Factorial
-Factorial: Write a function that returns the factorial of its single int argument.
-Declare the function constexpr.
+Factorial: Write a function that returns the factorial of its single `int` argument.
+Declare the function `constexpr`.

 Add comments in your unit test to specify an example where the factorial result is determined at compile-time, and another where the factorial result is determined at run time.